ChuckJovans/Self-Driving-Car-System/README.md

 > able to navigate around an edge
 > through use of sensors
 * to locate and know where the edges are
-* to be able to menauer around them
+* to be able to menauer around them all